- SWCD Assistance

-Feasibility Studies In Progress, conducted either with TSSWCB WSEP funding or third-party funding:
+Feasibility Studies In Progress, being conducted either with TSSWCB WSEP funding or collaboratively funded by third-parties:

 - Goliad and Victoria Counties, including lower San Antonio and Guadalupe Rivers

 - Wilson, Karnes, and Refugio Counties (third-party funding; San Antonio River Authority)

-- Edwards Aquifer Recharge Zone over Upper Nueces River (Arundo specific) (third-party funding; Nueces River Authority and Edwards Aquifer Authority) [not shown on map]
+- Edwards Aquifer Recharge Zone over Upper Nueces River (Carrizo cane specific) (third-party funding; Nueces River Authority and Edwards Aquifer Authority) [not shown on map]

 The following are not feasibility studies, per se; rather, these studies are critical to the WSEP and will contribute to the overall understanding of water supply enhancement through brush control: